The following hints will help you to increase your score in the IELTS writing test

 - Highlight or underline key words in the tasks to make sure that you focus on what you have to do.

 - Use paragraphs clearly; put one idea in each paragraph.

-- Try to avoid repeating the same words, phrases and ideas too often.
+- Try to avoid repeating the same words, phrases and ideas too often in the IELTS writing test.
 Try to check for spelling mistakes, verb and subject agreement, singular/plural nouns, tense mistakes and problems of fluency.

 - Do not copy whole sentences from the question – you will receive no marks for this.

 - Make sure that for task 1, you use figures or data from the question accurately.

 - Keep to the topic; do not write about unrelated subjects.
 Your ideas must be relevant to the question.

 - Manage your time; remember, Task 2 is worth twice as much as Task 1.

 - Spend approximately 20 minutes on Task 1 and approximately 40 minutes on Task 2.